TEGA00/alx-zero_day/README.md

-i have just started software engineering program
+I am a software engineer